Woodlark

 The woodlark or wood lark (Lullula arborea) is the only extant species in the lark genus Lullula.
 It is found across most of Europe, the Middle East, western Asia and the mountains of north Africa.
 It is mainly resident (non-migratory) in the west of its range, but eastern populations of this passerine bird are more migratory, moving further south in winter.

 There are two subspecies of woodlark, L. a. arborea and L. a. pallida.
 The former is native to northern regions of Europe, while the latter can be found in the south of the woodlark's range.
 Their diet is mostly composed of seeds but also includes insects during the breeding period.
-A comparatively small bird, the woodlark is between 13.5 and 15 centimetres long and roughly 20% shorter than the skylark.
+A comparatively small bird, the woodlark is between 13.5 and 15 cm long and roughly 20% shorter than the skylark.
 It is a brown bird with a pale underside and has a white-tipped tail.

 Taxonomy and systematics

 The woodlark was described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae and given the binomial name Alauda arborea.
 This binomial name is identical to the Latin name used in 1676 by English ornithologist Francis Willughby in his Ornithologiae libri tres.
 The woodlark is now placed in the genus Lullula that was introduced by the German naturalist Johann Jakob Kaup in 1829.
 The current genus name is onomatopoeic from French "Lulu", the name given to the bird by de Buffon.
 The French name, Alouette lulu, and the scientific name, Lullula arborea, are derived from the sound of its song.
 The specific arborea is from Latin arbor, arboris, "tree".